bagbag/tstdl/base/source/http/README.md

 The client is designed around three main components: `HttpClient`, `HttpClientAdapter`, and `HttpClientMiddleware`.

 - **`HttpClient`**: The primary interface for making requests.
 It manages configuration, default headers, and the middleware pipeline.
 It offers convenience methods like `getJson()`, `post()`, etc.

 - **`HttpClientAdapter`**: The "engine" that performs the actual HTTP call.
 The library is decoupled from any specific implementation.
 For Node.js, the `UndiciHttpClientAdapter` is provided, which uses the high-performance `undici` library.
 You must configure an adapter for the client to function.

 - **`HttpClientMiddleware`**: A function that intercepts a request before it's sent and the response after it's received.
 Middleware is composed into a pipeline, allowing for cross-cutting concerns like logging, authentication, request modification, and custom error handling.
 Each middleware receives a `context` object (containing the request and eventually the response) and a `next` function to pass control to the next middleware in the chain.

 ### HTTP Server

 The server implementation is based on the `HttpServer` abstract class.

 - **`HttpServer`**: An async iterable that yields a `HttpServerRequestContext` for each incoming connection.
 This design promotes a clean, modern loop for processing requests (`for await (const context of server)`).

 - **`HttpServerRequestContext`**: An object that encapsulates everything needed to handle a single request.
 It contains:
   - `request`: An `HttpServerRequest` instance with details like URL, method, headers, and body.
   - `respond`: A function to send an `HttpServerResponse` back to the client.
   - `close`: A function to close the connection.
   - `context`: The raw context from the underlying server implementation (e.g., Node.js `IncomingMessage` and `ServerResponse`).

 - **`NodeHttpServer`**: The default implementation of `HttpServer` for Node.js, built on top of the native `node:http` module.
+It supports features like trusted proxy IP resolution.

 ## Usage